alpharibbin/NetSpeedMonitor/README.md

 ---

-**Note**: Replace `yourusername` in the GitHub links with your actual GitHub username when publishing.
+**Note**: Replace `alpharibbin` in the GitHub links with your actual GitHub username when publishing.